New this week: Lena Dunham, Mila Kunis and Charlie Puth | Federal News Network

 TELEVISION

-— “Hello, Jack!
-The Kindness Show” returns Friday, Oct.
-7, for its second season and none too soon.
+returns Friday for its second season and none too soon.
 Jack McBrayer (“30 Rock”) is the beaming center of the show that aims to help preschoolers appreciate the value of small acts of kindness.
 Shouldn’t the adults in this fractious world be watching, too?
 The Apple TV+ series, co-created by McBrayer and Angela C. Santomero (“Blue’s Clues,” “Daniel Tiger’s Neighborhood”), will welcome guest stars including Tony Hale, Stephanie Beatriz, Kristen Schaal and Kumail Nanjiani.

 — The iHeartRadio Music Festival, held in Las Vegas at the end of September, is getting a four-hour, two-night special on the CW network.
 Among the dozens of artists at the festival: Sam Smith and Kim Petras, who performed their new song “Unholy”; a set by Pat Benatar and Neil Giraldo that included “Love Is a Battlefield” and “Heartbreaker,” and Megan Thee Stallion closing out the festival with songs from her new album, “Traumazine,” and past hits.
-The special airs on Friday and Saturday, Oct.
-7 and 8.
+The special airs on Friday and Saturday.

 — AP Television Writer Lynn Elber